-2. Hiring Members of the Same Family or Persons Known to You
+2. Hiring Members of the Same Family

 Such hiring may be a conflict and is addressed separately in the policy by this name in the Code.

 3. Second Jobs

 - To ensure that there are no conflicts you must disclose and discuss outside employment with your manager. - Managers must consult with the Chief Risk and Compliance Officer to determine if the conflict cannot be mitigated or if the proposed mitigation does not adequately address the issue.